RakhiRawat064/Harmonix-Music-Player-Application/README.md

-🎵 Harmonix — Streamlit Music Player
+🎵 Harmonix — Music Player Application

 Harmonix is a sleek and interactive web-based music player built with Python and Streamlit.
 Play your favorite tunes directly from your browser — no installation required!